 Within a few months, I got word that Coyote Valley, another beloved magical land through which I rode my bike for years, was also slated for the chopping block.
 Developers at Cisco were chomping at the bit to destroy the only wildlife corridor (and last significant parcel of open space) in Santa Clara Valley.
 I wrote a detailed letter in response to their EIR, and a call to action with my friend John Beall.
 We both fought hard for several months.
 I had always admired John for his fighting spirit.
 A good Irishman.
 Months later I ran into him at Sunnyvale UUFS (the church I’d attended with my parents as a kid).
 I asked him how it was going, and he told me that he couldn’t bear continuing the fight for his beloved Coyote Valley.
 Because it broke his heart.
 I understood completely.

 Like ghosts from a forgotten past, these and other struggles knock on my door as I feel the despair, anguish, and hopelessness triggered by the daily despotic actions only two weeks into the most destructive presidency in the history of this country.
 I am not sure what direction I will go.
 Perhaps I will move to another country.
 Perhaps I will stay and fight.
-I only know that I am very afraid, and afraid that others will let apathy or fear keep them from acting.
-Never before has there been a stronger need for real journalism, for politicians with a backbone to stand up to railroading, for all people to speak.
-Some say that we are acting too soon, that we should let him finish destroying the country before we exercise our rights.
-I know it will be too late if I wait.
-There will be no rights left to exercise.
+I only know that I am very afraid, and afraid that I and others will let apathy and fear keep us from acting.
+Some say that we are overreacting and should let him finish destroying the country before protesting.